preaction/www.indiepalate.com/blog/2016/03/24/shrimp-and-pasta-with-tomato-cream-sauce/index.markdown

 I suspect, if you don't have wine.
 Personally, I filled those gaps with some parmesan and red pepper.

 All in all, this one was very good.
-I gorged myself stupid, and now, fat and happy, I'm telling you about it.
+I gorged myself stupid, have plenty of leftovers, and now, fat and happy, I'm telling you about it.

+PS: The leftovers went well mixing the peas right in there.

 ![Shrimp and Pasta with Tomato Cream Sauce and some peas](glamour.jpg)